Gdschaf/PokedexAndroidApp/README.md

 ## Feedback

-I received some great feedback which helped me make improvements. <br>
+I received some great feedback which helped me make improvements. <br><br>
 **Dagger** I added dagger hilt to the project.
 There wasn't a ton to inject but it cleans up somethings and really comes in handy. <br>

 **View Model Improvements** I touched on the view model tests cases a bit above but added test cases for both view models.
 They are fairly similar since they kind of do the same stuff. <br>